ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/collision_monitor/configuring-collision-monitor-node.md

 | `vector<string>` | N/A     |

 Description
-:   List of sub polygons for switching based on the robot’s current velocity.
+:   List of sub polygons for switching based on the robot's current velocity.
 When velocity is covered by multiple sub polygons, the first sub polygon in the list will be used.
 Causes an error, if not specified.

 ### **`<vel_poly>.<subpoly>.points`**